-Recently, the popularity of wall Pilates has boomed, likely thanks to the beginner-friendly, low-impact workout Advertisement - Continue Reading Below core muscles and hones in on stabilization—both key for runners who want to stave off injury and perform their best.
+The Benefits of Pilates for Runners beginner-friendly, low-impact workout Repeat.
+Do 8 reps.
+Then switch sides core muscles and hones in on stabilization—both key for runners who want to stave off injury and perform their best.
 Adding a wall to the mix adds a little variety while offering some tactical feedback for exercises, which helps those new to the practice.

-A Standing Ab Workout to Test Your Stability mobility throughout the body, says Abby Suskin, 500-hour certified Pilates instructor, based in Brooklyn, New York and founder of Pilates With Abs.
+In addition to building a strong core, Pilates can also increase mobility Repeat.
+Do 5 reps.
+Then switch sides Abby Suskin, 500-hour certified Pilates instructor, based in Brooklyn, New York and founder of Pilates With Abs.
 Runners need a full range of motion and strength through their entire stride, and Pilates can help with that.
 It also supports strong form, especially through later miles, by focusing on the core, including the power-providing glutes.

 To do just that, Suskin shares this wall Pilates workout all runners can add to their schedules.
 You can do this routine home, two to three times per week, for kicked up core strength and better stability with each step.